Virtana/robot_camera_calibration/real_preprocessing/README.md

 	find_package(find_package(OpenCV REQUIRED PATHS "YOUR-FOLDER-PATH")

 ### apriltag_ros library
 The **apriltag\_ros** library was forked and modified to publish pixel coordinates of detected tags on the /tag_detections rostopic.
-This was done as an alternative method to the homography concepts which used used camera intrinsics for pixel point determination.
+This was done as an alternative method to the homography concepts which used camera intrinsics for pixel point determination.
 This fork can be found [here](https://github.com/DAA2310/apriltag_ros/tree/milestone_1b_pipeline) and is the assumed publisher to **corner\_detections.cpp**.

 ### Camera calibration
 The package requires calibration of the camera for an initial guess of the camera intrinsics, to be used for OpenCV's SolvePNP function.
 This was done using [camera\_calibration](http://wiki.ros.org/camera_calibration).
 The calibration package generates a "camera.yaml" file which is used in **camera\_pose.cpp**.